ludoivca/ludoivca/README.md

 ### Hi there 👋
+:sunglasses: I'm a Master Degree Student in Marketing Analytics 🌱 I’m currently learning new programming languages : R and python!
+⚡ Fun fact: recently moved to the Netherlands
 <!--
 **ludoivca/ludoivca** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.